-On the package is the unit itself, a Quick Start Guide along with the Warranty Card, Charger (not adaptive fast charger), USB-A to microUSB 2.0 connector, SIM Ejector PIN (beside the charging adapter) as well as Samsung’s stock earbuds.
+On the package is the unit itself, a Quick Start Guide along with the Warranty Card, Charger (not adaptive fast charger), USB-A to micro-USB 2.0 connector, SIM Ejector PIN (besides the charging adapter) as well as Samsung’s stock earbuds.
 We would appreciate it if Samsung starts switching to USB-C, even on their mid-range devices.

 Aside from that, there’s nothing else to talk much about this section, so we’ll go to the next.

 The back is made of polycarbonate plastic slash metallic material which gives that matte-like finish (no glass/glossy backs and fingerprint-magnet finish).
-Unlike the A6/A6+, there’s no visible antenna bands and there are no further changes in design, which could be a good thing for those who like plain and simple things, but may come too bland, for those who like more.
+Unlike the A6/A6+, there are no visible antenna bands and there are no further changes in design, which could be a good thing for those who like plain and simple things but may come too bland, for those who like more.

 This iteration of the J-series also does check our preference on SIM and expansion slots, as it has a dedicated dual SIM and a microSD card slot.
 On the bottom, you can see the headphone jack and a microUSB port, which we doubt we’d like to see in 2018.